What to know about Elijah McClain's death and the cases against police and paramedics

 BRIGHTON, Colo.
-(AP) — A jury on Monday acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.
+(AP) — A jury has acquitted a Denver-area police officer of manslaughter, following trial testimony that he put Elijah McClain in a neck hold before the Black man was injected with the powerful sedative ketamine by paramedics and died.

 The local district attorney initially declined to bring charges but the case was revived after the 2020 murder of George Floyd spurred social justice protests nationwide.

 Prosecutors contended Officer Nathan Woodyard's actions including the neck hold contributed to McClain's death.
-But defense attorneys convinced the 12-person jury that the officer wasn't responsible, arguing that Woodyard was not present during crucial moments in the confrontation with McClain.
+But defense attorneys convinced the 12-person jury that the officer wasn't responsible, arguing Woodyard wasn't present during crucial moments in the confrontation with McClain.

 The first trial ended in a split verdict with one Aurora officer found guilty and another acquitted.